LambisElef/ece-auth-computer-architecture-lab/README.md

-# Computer_Architecture_Lab
+# ece-auth-computer-architecture-lab
+School of Electrical and Computer Engineering, Aristotle University of Thessaloniki

+These are the lab results for the course "Computer Architecture" for the 2019-2020 academic year.

+Students:
+- Chamou Eleni (9065)
-Lab results for "Computer Architecture" AUTh course by students Eleftheriadis Charalampos (9257) and Chamou Eleni (9065)
+- Eleftheriadis Charalampos (9257)

 ## 1st Lab